 WinLaunch is a free software that allows you to add an OS X like Launchpad on Windows.
 WinLaunch will let you pin programs, just as you do with the Taskbar.
 The most beautiful thing about this tool, is that you can open up this launchpad or launcher using a keyboard shortcut or by simply hovering the mouse.

 The setup looks very simple and is not much time consuming.
-WinLaunch works on Windows 8.1, Windows 7 and later versions.
-But in my case, the installation crashed on Windows 7 for the first time.
+WinLaunch works on Windows 10/8/7.
+In my case, the installation crashed on Windows 7 for the first time.
 However, I have successfully installed this software on Windows 8.1 without any issue.

 After installing it on your machine, you will get a small pop-up window like this: